MiYakuGaming/pcrown/readme.txt

 -CyberWarriorX(hacking and insertion utilities) -SamIAm for Original Translation modified by MiYaku -cafealpha(mksplash)
--MiYaku Gaming for Translation from scratch
+-MiYaku Gaming for completing remaining Translations not done by SamIAm

 Special Thanks
 --------------